 wineyards and wines

-The South of Italy is one of the most interesting wine areas of the world.
-Campania, especially the sub region of Irpinia, produces wines from native varieties such as Aglianico, Fiano, Greco and Falanghina, which can compare and compete with the best in the world.
+The South of Italy is one of the most interesting winegrowing areas in the world.
+Campania, especially the sub-region of Irpinia, produces wines from native varieties such as Aglianico, Fiano, Greco and Falanghina, which can compare and compete with the finest in the world.

 wineyard and wines

-Along the hills of Irpinia, surrounding the valleyes of Sabato and Calore rivers is located Terredora di Paolo estate which, thanks about 500 acres of vineyards, is now among the most prestigious producers from Southern Italy.
-Although not too far from the Gulf of Naples, Pompei, Amalfi and Sorrento, Irpinia is the inland of Campania region: hilly, mountainous and characterized by continental climate; this is the perfect pedo-climatic environment for producing high quality wines, tradition started by Greeks and Romans more over than 3000 years ago.
-In fact, Irpinia is a silent and rough area nestled in the Apennines in the heart of Campania.
+The Terredora di Paolo estate is located on the hills of Irpinia surrounding the valleys of the Sabato and Calore rivers.
+With about 180 hectares of vineyards, it is now among the most prestigious producers in Southern Italy.
+Although not so far from the Gulf of Naples, Pompeii, Amalfi and Sorrento, Irpinia is the inland area of Campania: hilly, mountainous and characterized by a continental climate.
+It enjoys a perfect soil and climatic environment for making high quality wines, a tradition started by the Greeks and Romans more than 3000 years ago.
+In fact, Irpinia is a quiet, harsh area nestled in the Apennines in the heart of Campania.
 Its landscape is a rolling succession of mountains, hills and upland plains divided by rivers and covered with lush vegetation.
-The identity of Terredora di Paolo wines is that of being a precious fruit of nature that skillful hands support”.
-Terredora di Paolo’s vineyards consist of volcanic soils rich in limestone and clay, and enjoy the southern exposure with an excellent microclimate, on windy hills (400-650 meters above sea level).
-With approximately 3,500 vines per hectare, trained with the traditional Guyot system, the annual production is around 60 hectoliter/hectare.
-The grapes are harvested by hand and placed in small baskets with a minimal time span between the removal of the grapes from the stem to the press.
-The indigenous white grapes grown are Greco, Fiano, Falanghina and the reds grapes are Aglianico and Piedirosso.
+The identity of Terredora di Paolo wines is that of being “a precious fruit of nature worked by skillful hands”.
+Terredora di Paolo’s vineyards exploit volcanic soils rich in limestone and clay and enjoy south-facing exposure with an excellent microclimate on breezy hills (400-650 meters above sea level).
+With approximately 3,500 vines per hectare grown with the traditional Guyot training system, annual production is around 60 hectoliters/hectare.
+The grapes are harvested by hand and placed in small baskets with a minimal time span between destemming the grapes before sending them to the wine press.
+The native white grapes grown are Greco, Fiano, Falanghina, while the red grapes are Aglianico and Piedirosso.

 Terredora Di Paolo owns and manages top-quality vineyards in premium sites across the wine-growing area of Irpinia, including:

-- Terre di Dora, in Montefalcione, and Campore, in Lapio, both vineyards are planted with Fiano grapes, producing the elegantly structured and intensely flavored Fiano di Avellino, a wine with an international style and extraordinary length and personality.
+- Terre di Dora, in Montefalcione, and Campore, in Lapio.
+Both vineyards are planted with Fiano grapes, producing the elegantly structured and intensely flavored Fiano di Avellino, a wine with an international style and extraordinary longevity and personality.

-- Campore is planted with Aglianico used in Terredora Di Paolo’s flagship Taurasi, which is an outstanding example of complexity.
-The majority of the grapes are used for the vinification of Fatica Contadina and, only in the best vintages, for the vinification of Riserva Campore.
+- Campore is planted with Aglianico used to make Terredora Di Paolo’s flagship Taurasi wine, an outstanding example of complexity.
+Most grapes are used to make Fatica Contadina and, only in the best vintages, for Riserva Campore.

-- Pietradefusi is planted with Aglianico used to produce Pago dei Fusi, the newest Taurasi from Terredora Di Paolo that interprets the great indigenous character of Aglianico in an international style.
+- Pietradefusi is planted with Aglianico used to make Pago dei Fusi, the latest Taurasi from Terredora Di Paolo that interprets the great native character of Aglianico in an international style.

-- Casali della Baronia, in Montemiletto, is planted with Aglianico, used in the blend of Taurasi Fatica Contadina, and Falanghina for the production of a versatile wine that is an exceptional example for its style, showing a remarkable intensity of vivacious fruit character and freshness.
+- Casali della Baronia, in Montemiletto, is planted with Aglianico, used in the blend of Taurasi Fatica Contadina, and Falanghina to produce a versatile wine and its exceptional style, showing a remarkable intensity of lively fruit character and freshness.

-- Corte di Giso, in Gesualdo, is planted with Coda di Volpe, Falanghina and Aglianico, contributing to the production of varietal wines.
+- Corte di Giso, in Gesualdo, is planted with Coda di Volpe, Falanghina and Aglianico, used to make varietal wines.

 serra di montefusco